Gwen013/data310/project3.md

 Next I designed a model that used the five wealth classes as categorical data.

 ![img_41.png](img_41.png)
 This model produced an accuracy of 0.584923267364502 and used the following indicator columns: gender, location, potable, toilet, car, cook, dropped the columns wealth, hhid, pnmbr, weights, and unit.
 For the numerical columns the model used size, age, and education.

+Then I attempted to improve the accuracy by removing certain features that were most likely to cause inconsistency that made it more difficult for the model to understand.
 ![img_40.png](img_40.png)

 This model prodcued an accuracy of 0.5963293313980103 and used the following indicator columns: gender, location, potable, toilet, electric, cook, dropped the columns wealth, hhid, pnmbr, weights, and unit.
 It used size and education as the numerical columns.